DSCR Loan Explained: The Complete 2026 Guide

 Case Study 3: Airbnb Purchase Transaction

-This first time airbnb investor purchased this cabin in New Hampshire, with a DSCR loan.
+This first time Airbnb investor purchased this cabin in New Hampshire, with a DSCR loan.
 See the deal figures below:

 - Purchase Price: $725,000